WaynePhung/Testing-Getting-Started/README.md

 <br>

 &nbsp;
-## 2 Release 2020a Package Testing and Validation
+## 2 OSP Package Testing and Validation
 ##### \[[back to table of contents](#table-of-contents)]
 This chapter describes how to check that the installed software package(s) for OSP are working properly.